Maximilian-Winter/mingus/README.md

 ## Known Limitations

-- **Closures leak memory** — heap-allocated capture structs are never freed.
-Bounded and predictable in practice.
 - **No generics** — no template or generic type support yet.
 - **Strings are heap-allocated** — no small string optimization.
 - **Single compilation unit** — each `.mingus` file compiles independently.
 Cross-file linking uses `import`.